 To anyone who does not abide by the Rally rules and regulations, the Rally Organizer has the right to prohibit (further) participation in the Rally.
 In addition, all those who do not comply with rules and regulations are liable to the Organizer for all the damage they have caused by their (inappropriate) actions.

-Organizer of the Dinaric Rally is
+The Dinaric Rally is organized by:

-UNTAMED Sport Club
+UNTAMED Sport Club (hereinafter: UNTAMED)

 Čerinina ulica 13,

 Cross-Country rallies are generally dangerous.
 Participants should not underestimate the high risk of an accident, injuries and even death!
-It has happened that some people who have participated in a similar events in the past have been seriously injured, permanently disabled or even lost their lives!
+It has happened that some people who have participated in similar events in the past have been seriously injured, permanently disabled or have even lost their lives!